 Narrator They struck his head with a reed, spat upon him, and knelt down in homage to him.
-After mocking him, they stripped him of the purple cloak and put his own clothes on him.
-Then they led him out to crucify him.
+After mocking him, they

 The soldiers compelled a passer-by, who was coming in from the country, to carry Jesus' cross; it was Simon of Cyrene, the father of Alexander and Rufus.
 Then the soldiers brought Jesus to the place called Golgotha (which means the place of a skull).